dhughes/tiy-java-crash-course/Crash Course.md

 ## Variables

-Sometimes we want to hold onto an object or value so we can reference it later on.
+Sometimes we want to hold onto an object or value so we can reference it or change it later on.
 In Java we use variables to hold this data.
 Do you remember basic algebra?
 Remember how variables are used to stand in for numeric values?
-Variables in Java are the same concept, but they can stand in for other types of data too.
+Variables in Java are the same concept, but they can stand in for any type of data, not just numbers.

 The basic syntax for creating a variable is this: